btmartin721/SNPio/snpio/docs/source/getting_started.rst

     include_pops=["ON", "DS", "EA", "GU", "TT"],
   )

-This will read the genotype data from a GENEPOP file and apply the population map (if provided).
+This will read the genotype data from a GENEPOP file and apply the population map.

 You can also specify additional parameters for the ``GenePopReader`` class: